DoghouseMedia/matomo-form-analytics-custom-field-tracker/README.md

 - **`_addTrackedEventListener(element, event, handler, options)`** - Use this instead of `addEventListener()` to automatically track listeners for cleanup
 - **`_trackTimer(timerId)`** - Use this to wrap `setTimeout()` or `setInterval()` calls for automatic cleanup
 - **`_trackMutationObserver(observer)`** - Use this to track `MutationObserver` instances for automatic cleanup
+- **`_setupTrackedMutationObserver(callback, observeOptions, targetElement)`** - Convenient helper to create, track, and observe with a MutationObserver (handles disconnecting existing observer if called multiple times)
 - **`destroy()`** - Automatically removes all tracked event listeners, clears all timers, and disconnects all MutationObservers

 **Example with proper cleanup:**